 This appliance is equipped with burners of different sizes.
 Use utensils with flat bottoms.
 DO NOT use unstable pans and position the handles away from the edge of the cooktop.
 Make sure the flames are under the pans.
-It's not safe to let the flames burn up the sides of the pan; the handle may get too hot
+It is unsafe to let the flames burn up the sides of the pan; the handle may get too hot.

-Proper relationship of utensil to burner will also improve efficiency.
+A proper relationship between the utensil and burner will also improve efficiency.